 Consumers tend to judge books by their covers.
 When they see that a brand has put effort into creating a visually pleasing package, they will assume that this is reflective of the brand’s effort to create a high-quality product.
 The real challenge is not only creating a visually pleasing design but one that is unique amongst competing products as well.

 Your package design has a huge impact on your brand identity, and vice versa.
-It should help spread awareness of your brand, it should promise to deliver on your unique value proposition, it should target your audience, and it should speak to the personality of your brand.
+It should help spread awareness of your brand and promise to deliver on your unique value proposition.
+It should also target your audience and it should speak to the personality of your brand.
 Your package design shouldn’t just leave a good first impression, it should leave a lasting impression.